Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 - a plane-based writing system for natural signed language
 - a public computational model through Formal SignWriting, with FSW and SWU as canonical encodings
 - a software and standards ecosystem
-- a dataset and continuity problem worth institutional support
+- a dataset and continuity problem worth institutional stewardship
 - a public technical record large enough to require stewardship

 It also has its own handwriting tradition.